MSR (Mars Sample Return)

 The NASA-led Mars 2020 rover, known as Perseverance, was launched in July 2020 to land on Mars in February 2021.
 Perseverance will acquire Mars samples, cache them into sample tubes, and leave the tubes in one or more depots for later collection by the SRL (Sample Retrieval Lander) mission and its European Sample Fetch Rover.

-The NASA-led SRL is to be launched in 2026 and comprises a surface platform with a European robotic Sample Transfer Arm (STA), the Sample Fetch Rover (SFR), and a Mars Ascent Vehicle (MAV).
+The NASA-led SRL comprises a surface platform with a European robotic Sample Transfer Arm (STA), the Sample Fetch Rover (SFR), and a Mars Ascent Vehicle (MAV).
 The surface platform will land in the near vicinity of the sample tube depot in the Jezero crater.
 SFR will navigate, locate and collect the sample tubes, and return to the lander platform.
 The STA will transfer the sample tubes into the Orbiting Sample (OS) then load the OS aboard the MAV.
 The MAV will launch the OS into Mars orbit, where ERO will be waiting to rendezvous and capture it.

-The ESA-led Earth Return Orbiter (ERO) is also to be launched in 2026 and will have onboard the NASA-led Capture, Containment and Return System (CCRS), which will handle and bio-seal the OS as well as provide the Earth Entry Vehicle (EEV).
+The ESA-led Earth Return Orbiter (ERO) will have onboard the NASA-led Capture, Containment and Return System (CCRS), which will handle and bio-seal the OS as well as provide the Earth Entry Vehicle (EEV).
 ERO will arrive in Mars orbit on time to provide communications coverage for the SRL entry, descent and landing, surface operations, and the MAV launch placing the OS into Mars orbit.
 ERO will have to detect, rendezvous with, and capture the OS.
 The OS will then be bio-sealed and transferred to the EEV before ERO heads back to Earth.

 Upon approach to Earth, ERO will release the Earth Entry System on an Earth entry trajectory.
 After landing in the desert of Utah, the samples are transferred to a sample receiving and curation facility.